hashicorp/docker-vault/docs/content.md

 The container exposes `VOLUME /consul/data`, which is a path were Consul will place its persisted state.
 This isn't used in any way when running in the `dev` configuration.
 For client agents, this stores some information about the cluster and the client's health checks, in case the container is restarted.
 For server agents, this stores the client information plus snapshots and data related to the consensus algorithm and Consul's catalog of services.
 For servers it is highly desirable to keep this volume's data around when restarting the containers to recover from outage scenarios.

 Additionally, these entry points run consul with two [configuration directories](https://www.consul.io/docs/agent/options.html#_config_dir).
-There's a common directory `/consul/config` as well as one specific to client or server mode (`/consul/config/client` and `/consul/config/server`).
+There's a common directory `/consul/config/local` as well as one specific to client or server mode (`/consul/config/client` and `/consul/config/server`).
 The mode-specific directories contain files that are shipped with the container and provide good default options suggested by HashiCorp.
-You can override any of these settings by composing a new container and adding files to `/consul/config`, which is loaded last when starting up.
+You can override any of these settings by composing a new container or binding a volume to `/consul/config/local`, which is loaded last when starting up.

 Since Consul is almost always run with `--net=host` in Docker, some care is required when configuring Consul's IP addresses.
 Consul has the concept of its cluster address as well as its client address.
 The cluster address is the address at which other Consul agents may contact a given agent.
 The client address is the address where other processes on the host contact Consul in order to make HTTP or DNS requests.
 You will typically need to tell Consul what its cluster address is when starting so that it binds to the correct interface and advertises a workable interface to the rest of the Consul agents.
 You'll see this in the examples below as the `-bind=<external ip>` argument to Consul.